tc39/proposal-temporal/docs/plainyearmonth.md

 ### yearMonth.**calendarId** : object

 The `calendarId` read-only property gives the identifier of the calendar that the `year`, `month`, and `monthCode` properties are interpreted in.
-If `yearMonth` was created with a custom calendar object, this gives the `id` property of that project.

 ### yearMonth.**era** : string | undefined